 People always thinks it’s super weird that I went to film school because I want to make comics, BUT IT’S NOT.
 Lots of comics guys do film, lots of film guys do comics.

 6. Superheroes are not comic-book characters.
 They’re characters in movies and TV shows.
 If superheroes or superhero-like characters appear in a comic, that’s cool, but it’s not what comics are generally about.
 The Umbrella Academy, for example, is a fantasy story, kind of a goth Harry Potter, about a group of kids born with strange powers who are trained to use those powers at a private school run by a mysterious old man.
 It’s not a superhero comic.
 The X-Men?
 Oh, I used to love that show!

 X-FACTOR #214 Written by Peter David Penciled by Emanuela Lupacchino Cover by David Yardin The suicide of a high school student triggers X-Factor’s most personal case as X-Factor is hired to learn the identities of the bullies who drove the student to take his own life.
 But once they have the names, do they turn that information over to the authorities…or to the student’s angry family, who may well take punishment into their own hands?
 32 PGS./Rated T+ …$2.99

 This is an excellent article on the representation of gays in mainstream comics, but it’s easily applicable to queer representation in all media.
-“Here’s the great gay paradox; homophobia is best tackled by greater gay visibility, and gay visibility is held back because of homophobia – most notably the pernicious claim that homosexuality does not belong in any medium that might be...